Host Headers, Secure Site Bindings, and SSL

 IIS 7 Host Headers Edit Friendly Name

-3. The friendly name can be anything you want as long as it starts with an *.
+3. The friendly name can be any name that you want, just make sure that the name starts with an *.

 IIS 7 Host Headers Edit Friendly Name